apache/flink/docs/content/docs/dev/table/tableApi.md

 {{< label Batch >}} {{< label Streaming >}}

 Similar to the `INSERT INTO` clause in a SQL query, the method performs an insertion into a registered output table.
-The `executeInsert()` method will immediately submit a Flink job which execute the insert operation.
+The `insertInto()` method will translate the `INSERT INTO` to a `TablePipeline`.
+The pipeline can be explained with `TablePipeline.explain()` and executed with `TablePipeline.execute()`.

 Output tables must be registered in the TableEnvironment (see Connector tables).
 Moreover, the schema of the registered table must match the schema of the query.